What magic does the Norwegian three stones have? The complete guide to trekking in Norway

 Preikestolen

-"God's Pulpit"!
-A relic from the Ice Age, ranked by CNN as the number one most magnificent natural landscape in the world.
-Rising abruptly from the sparkling waters of the Lysefjord, it is like a natural wonder!
-Due to its steep upright position over the fjord, the terrain is high and wide, and often there are strong winds blowing.
-At this time, it takes courage to stand on the edge and admire the view.
-Some people are even afraid to stand up, instead opting to sit or crawl forward.
-Regardless of their approach, daring to approach the edge of the rock, even if it means showing respect for nature by crawling, is admirable.
+"The Pulpit Rock of God"!
+A relic of the Ice Age, it has been rated by CNN as the most magnificent natural landscape in the world.
+It rises abruptly from the bright waters of the Lysefjord, as if naturally formed!
+Due to its steep and upright position above the fjord, the terrain is high and open, often accompanied by strong winds.
+At such times, it takes great courage to stand at the edge and enjoy the view.
+Some people don't even dare to stand up; they sit or even crawl forward.
+Regardless of the method, those who dare to approach the edge of the rock, even by crawling, show a commendable respect for nature.

-The real temptation of the tongue, difficult to reach but absolutely stunning.
-Devil's Tongue is a huge rock hovering over 1000 meters above sea level on the surface of the ocean, known as the Pulpit Rock of Hardangervidda, with a majestic atmosphere.
-As we all know, Norway is symbolized by trolls.
-This flat and long rock protruding from the mountain cliff is like the tongue of a troll, stretching out into the high altitude above the lake, making people feel frightened when they see it, hence the name.
-This hiking trail is difficult and not suitable for the elderly and children.
+A true temptation of the tongue, difficult to reach but absolutely breathtaking.
+Trolltunga is a massive rock that juts out horizontally over 1000 meters above sea level, known as the Pulpit Rock of Hardanger, with an imposing presence.
+Norway is famously symbolized by trolls, and this flat, elongated rock protruding from the cliff in the mountains resembles a troll's tongue extending high above the lake, making one's heart race at the sight, hence the name.
+This hiking trail is of high difficulty and is not suitable for the elderly or children.